Major step towards end of NHS strikes as government and unions agree pay offer

 NHS unions and ministers have reached a new pay offer for frontline staff in a move which could herald the end of walkouts by nurses and paramedics.

-The government and the NHS Staff Council – which represents nurses, ambulance staff and other NHS workers – reached the final offer after weeks of negotiations and months of strikes.
+The government and the NHS Staff Council – which represents nurses, ambulance staff and other NHS workers – reached a consensus after weeks of negotiations and months of strikes.

-Staff have also been offered two one-off bonuses for this year, an issue which has been at the heart of the dispute.
-The offer covers all NHS staff except doctors, who are on a different contract and walked out for three days this week.
+The offer also includes two one-off bonuses for this year, an issue which has been at the heart of the dispute.
+The offer covers all NHS staff except doctors, who are on a different contract.
+Junior doctors walked out for three days earlier this week.

-The three biggest unions - the GMB, Unison and the Royal College of Nursing - have said they will recommend that workers accept the new offer when it is put to a vote.

 Health secretary Steve Barclay said he was “very pleased” that the formal offer would be put to members, adding that both sides had “engaged constructively”.